zhaocai/alfred2-ruby-template/README.md

 * Use standard [bundler][gembundler] to easily package, manage, and update ruby gems in the workflow.
 * Friendly exception and debug output to the Mac OS X Console

-Alfred workflow and feedback related function are located in a separate [alfred-workflow gem]( https://github.com/zhaocai/alfred-workflow ) which can be easily installed by adding `gem "alfred-workflow", "~>1.0.4"` in the Gemfile.
+Alfred workflow and feedback related functions are located in a separate [alfred-workflow gem]( https://github.com/zhaocai/alfred-workflow ) which can be easily installed by adding `gem "alfred-workflow", "~>1.0.4"` in the Gemfile.

 * Functions for finding the bundle ID, cache and storage paths, and query arguments.
 * Functions for reading and writing plist files.